 These Women Are Less Likely To Seek Infertility Treatment, Study Finds

-We know infertility is a big problem for women.
-The CDC reports that about 6% of women ages 15 to 44 in the United States are unable to get pregnant after one year of trying (defined as infertility) and about 12% have difficulty getting pregnant and carrying a pregnancy.
-Infertility is not just a women's issue as a man's infertility is a factor in about 35% of cases, but unfortunately, it's often thought of as a women's problem.
+We know many women face fertility challenges.
+The CDC reports1 that about 6% of women ages 15 to 44 in the United States are unable to get pregnant after one year of trying (defined as infertility) and about 12% have difficulty getting pregnant and carrying a pregnancy.
+Fertility struggles are not just a women's issue.
+A man's infertility is a factor in about 35% of cases, but unfortunately, it's often thought of as a women's problem.

 The study found that 80% of women who had a college degree or higher saw a doctor about their infertility compared to 33% of women who had a high school degree or less.
 In terms of income, over two-thirds of women with incomes higher than $100,000 went for treatment versus only a third of women in households making $25,000 or less.